faranalytics/data_science_project/INTRODUCTION.md

 ```

 ## Publish
-You can [publish](https://packaging.python.org/en/latest/tutorials/packaging-projects/) your package like you would publish an ordinary Python package.
+You can [publish](https://packaging.python.org/en/latest/tutorials/packaging-projects/) your package like you would publish any other Python package.

 ## Install
 If you install your package from PyPI, you can import your results from the results sub-package.